Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 • Readily available: Easy to find at local pet stores

-• Adaptable water parameters: Doesn’t need perfect pH or extreme conditions
+• Adaptable water parameters: Doesn’t require perfect pH or extreme conditions

 Top 20 Best Freshwater Aquarium Fish